ajheikki/coursera-GettingAndCleaningData/README.md

 # How to use the script

-1. Download the source data and save UCI HAR Dataset folder into a folder.
+1. Download the source data and save the unzipped UCI HAR Dataset folder into a folder.
 2. Save run_analysis.R script in the parent folder of the UCI HAR Dataset
 3. Open the run_analysis.R script and set the R working directory to the parent directory by modifying the setwd() command at the beginning of the script.
 4. Run run_analysis.R.
 It generates a new file tidyData.txt in your working directory.
 This is the tidy data file required in the task.